aledavila/Alessandra_Davila_Project/README.md

 You'll need to create an API key from: https://the-one-api.dev/

-Add an `.env` file to the root of the project and then run.
+Add a `.env` file to the root of the project and then run.

 ```
 NEXT_PUBLIC_API_KEY=[your_key_here]